jkpubsrc/python-module-jk-keyvaluestore/README.md

 (Possible) Future Development
 -----------------------------

-The current implementation is based on synchroneous I/O operations.
+The current implementation is based on synchronous I/O operations.
 Future implementation options therefore would be:

-* provide an implementation based on asynchroneous I/O
+* provide an implementation based on asynchronous I/O
 * provide an implementation for C, Java, C#, maybe even JavaScript
 * maybe provide an implementation accessing data via SFTP
 * explore even better ways of implementing such a data store: